smore9982/MLKitAndroidDemo/README.md

 # MLKitAndroidDemo

-This is a demo repo to try out AutoMl.
+This is a demo repo to try out AutoMl and CameraX.